wilsonfsouza/github-explorer/README.md

   - Search bar input gets validated, so no empty searches are allowed

 - Repositories
-  - History of searched repositories is displayed on initial page
+  - History of searched repositories is displayed on the initial page
   - Repository card is animated on mouse-over
   - Each repository card display the photo of the repository's owner, `username/repository-name`, and description
   - You can see more information about that repository by clicking on it